-Turning Chain FAQs
+Turning Chain Crochet FAQs

 Are Turning Chains Necessary?

-Yes, turning chains are certainly necessary.
+Yes, turning chains in crochet are certainly necessary.
 A turning chain lifts a new row up to the height of the stitch you are using.
 Taller stitches such as the treble crochet, need more turning chains.

-Turning Chain for Crochet - In Conclusion
+Turning Chain Crochet - In Conclusion

-It seems that turning and starting new rows is a common problem for new crocheters, especially keeping the sides of your work smooth and even.
+It seems that turning and starting new crochet rows is a common problem for new crocheters, especially keeping the sides of your work smooth and even.